Frequently Asked Questions

 - Adaptive instructor training in multiple disciplines

-- A season pass to Squaw Valley and Alpine Meadows ski resorts
+- A season pass to Palisades Tahoe ski resort (Includes access to Olympic Valley and Alpine Meadows)

 - Unforgettable hands-on experience